aischlena/mlinvitrotox-tutorial/README.md

 cd mlinvitrotox-tutorial
 ```

 Create a conda environment.
-We suggest to use mamba, an optimized version of conda.
+We recommend to use mamba, an optimized version of conda.

 If you need to install mamba (and conda), see [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 Should you be unfamiliar with conda environments, please check: TODO link